-The audited financial statements, including the financial highlights, and related report of CohnReznick LLP, independent registered public accounting firm, appearing in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2022 and the unaudited financial statements, including the financial highlights, appearing in the Fund's Semi-Annual Report to Shareholders for the fiscal period ended June 30, 2022, both of which are filed electronically with the SEC, are incorporated by reference and made part of this SAI.
+The audited financial statements, including the financial highlights, and related report of CohnReznick LLP, independent registered public accounting firm, appearing in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2023 and the unaudited financial statements, including the financial highlights, appearing in the Fund's Semi-Annual Report to Shareholders for the fiscal period ended June 30, 2023, both of which are filed electronically with the SEC, are incorporated by reference and made part of this SAI.
 You may request a copy of the Fund's Annual Reports and Semi-Annual Reports at no charge by calling the Fund toll free at 888-267-1456.

-APPENDIX A:

-PROXY VOTING POLICIES AND PROCEDURES

-FORUM REAL ESTATE INCOME FUND
+APPENDIX A: PROXY VOTING POLICIES AND PROCEDURES FORUM REAL ESTATE INCOME FUND

-The Forum Real Estate Income Fund (the "Fund") has adopted these Proxy Voting Policies and Procedures (the "Fund's Policy"), as set forth below, in recognition of the fact that proxy voting is an important component of investment management and must be performed in a dutiful and purposeful fashion in order to advance the best interests of shareholders of the Fund.
+The Forum Real Estate Income Fund (the "Fund") has adopted the following Proxy Voting Policy and Procedures (the "Fund's Policy"), as set forth below, in recognition of the fact that proxy voting is an important component of investment management and must be performed in a dutiful and purposeful fashion in order to advance the best interests of the Fund's shareholders.

 Shareholders of the Fund expect the Fund to vote proxies received from issuers whose voting securities are held by the Fund.
-The Fund exercised its voting responsibilities as a fiduciary, with the goal of maximizing the value of the Funds and its shareholders' investments.
-Forum Capital Advisers LLC (the "Adviser") will seek to ensure that proxies are voted in the best interests of the Fund and its shareholders except where the Fund may be required by law to vote proxies in the same proportion as the vote of all other shareholders (i.e., "echo vote").
+The Fund exercises its voting responsibilities as a fiduciary, with the goal of maximizing the value of the Fund and its shareholder's investments.
+Forum Capital Advisers LLC (the "Adviser") and whenever applicable Janus Henderson Investors US LLC (the "Sub-Adviser") will seek to ensure that proxies are voted in the best interests of the Fund and its shareholders except where the Fund may be required by law to vote proxies in the same proportion as the vote of all other shareholders (i.e., "echo vote").

-I. Delegation of Proxy Voting to Sub-Adviser
+Delegation of Proxy Voting to the Adviser and Sub-Adviser

-The Adviser shall vote all proxies relating to securities held by the Fund and, in that connection subject to any further policies and procedures contained herein, shall use proxy voting policies and procedures ("Proxy Policy") adopted by the Sub-Adviser in conformance with Rule 206(4)-6 under the Investment Advisers Act of 1940, as amended ("Advisers Act").
+The Adviser and/or Sub-Adviser shall vote all proxies relating to securities held by the Fund and, in that connection subject to any further policies and procedures contained herein, shall use proxy voting policies and procedures ("Proxy Policy") adopted by the Adviser/Sub-Adviser in conformance with Rule 206(4)-6 under the Investment Advisers Act of 1940, as amended ("1940 Act").

-II.
-Disclosure of Proxy Voting Policies and Procedures in the Fund's Statement of Additional Information ("SAI") and Annual Report to Shareholders
+Disclosure of Proxy Voting Policy and Procedure in the Fund's Statement of Additional Information ("SAI") and Annual Report to Shareholders

-The Fund shall include in annual report to shareholders on Form N-CSR and in any SAI filed with the Securities and Exchange Commission in connection with a registration statement on Form N-2 a summary of the Proxy Policy.
+The Fund shall include in its annual report to shareholders on Form N-CSR, and in any SAI filed with the Securities and Exchange Commission ("SEC") in connection with a registration statement on Form N-2 a summary of the Proxy Policy.
 In lieu of including a summary of policy, the Fund may include the policy in full.

-III.
 Material Conflicts of Interest

-If (i) the Adviser knows that a vote presents a material conflict between the interests of: (a) shareholders of the Fund and (b) the Adviser or any of their affiliated persons, and (ii) the Adviser proposes to vote on the particular issue in the manner not prescribed by its Proxy Policy, then the Adviser will follow the material conflict of interest procedures set forth in its Proxy Policy when voting such proxies.
+If (i) the Adviser/Sub-Adviser knows that a vote presents a material conflict between the interests of: (a) shareholders of the Fund, and (b) the Adviser/Sub-Adviser or any of its affiliated persons; and (ii) the Adviser/Sub-Adviser proposes to vote on the particular issue in the manner not prescribed by its Proxy Policy, then the Adviser/Sub-Adviser will follow the material conflict of interest procedures set forth in the Adviser/Sub-Adviser's Proxy Policy when voting such proxies.

-IV.
-Adviser and Fund CCO Responsibilities
+Adviser, Sub-Adviser and Fund CCO Responsibilities

-The Fund has delegated proxy voting authority with respect to the Fund's portfolio securities to the Adviser, as set forth above.
-Consistent with this delegation, the Adviser is responsible for the following:
+The Fund has delegated proxy voting authority with respect to the Fund's portfolio securities to the Adviser and Sub-Adviser, as set forth above.
+Consistent with this delegation, the Adviser and Sub-Adviser are responsible for the following: